kongo2002/ejabberd-mod-mam/README.markdown

 > ejabberd-mod-mam is a work in progress and currently to be considered beta

+## XEP-0313

+I recently noticed that the XEP-0313 was updated to *Version 3* that basically changed all of the query and result syntax.
+As of now **this module still targets the Version 2** of the XEP-0313.

 ## Requirements

 * ejabberd community edition
 * >= erlang R16B01
 * mongodb erlang driver ([repository][driver]) and its dependencies

+Since the *MongoDB erlang driver* changed the maintainer and received various API changes while reducing some of its features (i.e. support for replica sets) this module still uses the *old* version of the MongoDB driver meaning the commit tagged with `v0.3.1`.

 ## Install